 Straightening the teeth is a dynamic process; your teeth will be changing throughout treatment.
 During the process of alignment, especially during the first 6 months, you may notice that things look worse before they look better.
 Here’s why:

-Although your teeth are crowded and crooked when you first come in to see Dr. Jorgensen, they have usually drifted into a position where they are stable and functional.
+Although your teeth are crowded and crooked when you first come in to see me, they have usually drifted into a position where they are relatively stable and functional.
 Your body is amazing at adapting to problems that exist.
 If you have a lower jaw that is smaller than the upper for example, the top teeth will be pushed back by your upper lip and your lower teeth will be pushed forward by your tongue.
 We call these “dental compensations.”
 If the teeth are crowded, the crowding is usually spread evenly among the teeth.

-We approach straightening teeth in stages.
-The first stage is to unravel any crowding.
+We approach treatment in stages.
+The first stage is to unravel the crowding.
 If you have teeth removed, you may notice improvements in the appearance of your teeth right away.
 If you do not, you may actually notice changes in the alignment of your teeth that temporary make them look worse.
 You could get spaces where there were none before.
 You may notice that teeth that were once straight now overlap.
 You might even notice that although most teeth look straighter, one or two may actually get more crooked!
 This is because the braces will take all of the crowding that was spread out over several teeth and consolidate it in one or two areas.
 This is completely normal and necessary.

 In the process of removing dental compensations, you will notice changes in the relationship of the upper and lower teeth.
 If you have a lower jaw that is smaller than your upper, aligning the teeth may actually create more of an overbite.
 If your upper jaw is smaller than your lower, aligning the arches may create an underbite where there wasn’t one before.
-These changes in your bite are normal and should be anticipated.
+These changes in your bite are normal during treatment and should be anticipated.

 After the crowding is resolved and the teeth are aligned, the next step is to level the arches.
 If you start with a deep bite, the goal is to “open the bite” so that your lower teeth are more visible.
 If you start with an open bite, we’ll want to deepen the bite so the top teeth overlap the bottom ones.
 About the same time we address the vertical relationship, we also work to make the width of the upper and lower arches match (coordinate the arches).